viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-manage-cache-using-CLI.md

 <br>

-This article outlines how to create, configure, and deploy Microsoft Connected Cache for Enterprise (MCCE) cache nodes using Azure CLI.
+This article outlines how to create, configure, and deploy Microsoft Connected Cache for Enterprise (MCC) cache nodes using Azure CLI.

 ## Prerequisites: